 We have also benefitted from an active and supportive Advisory Committee, the members of which have changed somewhat over the years, but have included Diarmaid MacCulloch, Gordon Higgot, Damian T. Murphy, Jeanne Shami, Arnold Hunt, Mary Morrissey, Emanuela Vai, Roze Hentschell, Mary Ann Lund, and the great pioneer of work in the digital humanities, Willard McCarty.
 Without their efforts to keep us in the right track as these projects moved forward, the Virtual John Donne Project would not exist.

-The Components of the Virtual John Donne Project
+Components of the Virtual John Donne Project

 Paul’s Cross Project